 - Set 10: Seeds, Fruits, and Other Plant Parts; Eggs; Owls

 - Set 11: Stars, Planets, Forces

-Each kit has its own instructional guide (about 8 pages long) and a bag of supplies.
+Each kit has its own instructional guide (about eight pages long) and a bag of supplies.
 The supplies include both common and unusual items, and you will need to gather additional supplies on your own.
 For instance, the Volcanoes kit comes with two pieces of heavy black construction paper, a piece of pumice, an inexpensive plastic magnifier, some black paint, and a paintbrush.
-You need to supply newspaper, the lid of a shoebox (to keep the lava contained), two half-liter plastic bottles, flour, water, vinegar, red food coloring, baking soda, liquid dish detergent, and tape.
-Keep in mind that this kit is for younger students, and some of the other kits will use more sophisticated supplies.
+You need to supply newspaper, the lid of a shoebox (to contain the "lava"), two half-liter plastic bottles, flour, water, vinegar, red food coloring, baking soda, liquid dish detergent, and tape.
 Even though supplies are simple in this kit, children will make a papier-mâché volcano before they actually do the experiment.
-So it’s not as quick and simple to use as you might think.
+So the kit is not as quick and simple to use as you might think.
+Keep in mind that this particular kit is for younger students, so some of the other kits use more sophisticated supplies and experimental methods.

-Instructional guides have step-by-step, illustrated instructions for one or more experiments.
+The instructional guides have step-by-step, illustrated instructions for the experiments.
+Sometimes there are more than one experiment to be done with a kit.
 Brief scientific explanations are included.